warner83/ProgrammazioneAvanzata/LLMs.md

 ## User
 ```
-I am using the spring framework provide a skeleton of  a controller to allow external application to access the books, search books by author, search book by name, search book by year and create new books via REST APIs
+I am using the spring framework.
+Provide a skeleton of a controller to allow external application to access the books.
+Including the following functionalities:
+- search books by author
+- search book by name
+- search book by year
+- create new books via REST APIs
 ```

 ## Assistant